MassinissaDjellouli/CTFStuff/TheGoodStuff/STEG.md

 Stegonline: extract bytes from colors
 Ex: extract red/green/blue bit 1 from an image bit 0 or 1 are the least noticeable

+### APNG files:

+- Disassemble and check delays
+- Disassemble and check individual frames

+To disassemble use apgndis_gui.exe